Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 "Father."

-He nodded slightly and cleared his throat, stealing a sideways glance at the Ten’Gewek. "...It’s...been a long time," he said.
+He nodded slightly and cleared his throat, stealing a sideways glance at the Ten’Gewek. "...It’s... been a long time," he said.

 "Yes.
 It has."